 In the Research Excellence Framework (REF) 2021, 100% of our Computer Science and Informatics research was classified as either 'world-leading' or 'internationally excellent' for impact.

 Security - of information, systems, and communications - has become a central issue in our society.
 Interaction between people's personal devices (far beyond just phones and computers) and the rest of the connected world is nearly continuous; and with the advent of the Internet Of Things its scope will only grow.

 In that context, so much can go wrong - every communication can potentially be intercepted, modified, or spoofed, and surreptitiously obtained data can be commercially exploited or used for privacy invasions.
 In fact, data flows in society are such that many people already feel they have lost control over where (their) data goes.

-From that perspective, the Security research group played a key role in setting up, and continues to be a core contributor to, the University's Interdisciplinary Cyber Security Research Centre, see www.cybersecurity.kent.ac.uk.
-The centre achieved EPSRC/GCHQ accreditation as an Academic Centre of Excellence in 2015, one of only 13 in the country.
+From that perspective, the Cyber Security research group played a key role in setting up, and continues to be a core contributor to, the University's Interdisciplinary Cyber Security Research Centre, see www.cybersecurity.kent.ac.uk.
+The centre achieved EPSRC/GCHQ accreditation as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR) from 2015-2017 and 2018-2022.

 Members are engaged in the following areas of research (research areas in more detail) .